 - Racing on Zwift is hands-down the most challenging and fun thing you can do indoors on a bike.
 It is a heart-pumping, leg-burning experience which can be a little daunting if you haven’t done it before… so here are some key tips to get you started.

-Head over to the Zwift calendar or use the Zwift Mobile Link app to see a list of upcoming races.
+Head over to the Zwift calendar or use the Zwift Companion app to see a list of upcoming races.

 Once you’ve chosen a race, read the race description.
 It should contain everything you need to know about that race’s rules, route, etc.